dbus2/zbus/book/src/server.md

 ## Using the `ObjectServer`

-One can write an `impl` with a set of methods and let the `dbus_interface` procedural macro write the D-Bus details for us.
-It will dispatch all the incoming method calls to their respective handlers, and implicilty handle introspection requests.
+One can write an `impl` block with a set of methods and let the `dbus_interface` procedural macro write the D-Bus message handling details.
+It will dispatch the incoming method calls to their respective handlers, as well as replying to introspection requests.
 It also has support for properties and signal emission.

 Let see how to use it: